WRITING UTOPIA 2020 is a manifesto/ritual/anthology that aims to both explore and perform the art of the utopian in contemporary poetics.

 Writing that best performs the utopian also resonates with Isabel Waidner’s description of radical innovation in Liberating the Canon (2018).
 That is: Writing that works ‘across various systems of oppression (intersectionality), across formal distinction (prose and poetry, critical and creative, and the various genres), and across disciplines’.

-WRITING UTOPIA is a manifesto/ritual/anthology that aims to both explore and perform the art of the utopian in contemporary poetics.
 Thomas More’s original coinage, Utopia, suggests both perfect place (Gk. eutopia) and no place (Gk. outopia).
 Drawing on this paradox, WRITING UTOPIA invites writers and readers to collaborate in co-creating a space of intersubjective connectivity between self and other that is both the place of equality and communion and the no-place that exists between writers and readers in the space/s of the text/s.
 Envisioning a better world in which to live – a world without the various forms of violence, oppression, prejudice and injustice that comprise our present global reality – writers are invited to play with the poetic possibilities of multiplicity, simultaneity, interconnectivity, materiality and more, to imagine and anticipate the potential Utopia/s to come.
 In this way, a space of intersubjective multiplicity is opened and activated in each vor/tex[t] with the potential to perform those utopian possibilities it anticipates.

 With an introduction written by Sally-Shakti Willow, distilling the learning from her four-year immersion in the study and practice of utopian poetics, the anthology will include contributions from invited writers and poets to present a broad and heterogeneous collaboration of voices whose utopian visions will resonate, challenge and inspire.
 Radically and vitally, WRITING UTOPIA does not present one person’s utopia to the exclusion of all others but invites participation in the co-creation of utopian spaces in which disagreement and challenge are as necessary and welcome as agreement and harmony.
 These utopias will speak to and inform one another: sometimes opening up the discord of productive tensions; sometimes anticipating and precipitating one another; sometimes resonating and balancing each other.
 Completion and closure is not the aim of this utopian vision.
 The openness of enquiry, of constant flux and shifting fusion, is what keeps this utopia in the process of performance: creating, opening and yielding to each new reading with each new moment.